nanog75/hackathon/_day0/2019-02-17-step-3-creating-yang-xml-from-config-snippets-for-ztp.md

    The Yang model to be used is :  `Cisco-IOS-XR-man-ems-cfg.yang`

-   Again, being an XR specific model, we've converted it into XML for you:
+   Again, being an XR specific model, we've generated the XML RPC for you:

    ```
    <config>